torchbox/migration-lite-streamfield/README.md

 The values are still accessible, and modifiable: You might just need to convert the odd ID into an object yourself, or use `datetime.date.fromisoformat()` to convert a date string into a date here and there.

-Changes made directly to `fieldname.raw_data` are reflected when the object is saved, so it's honestly the easiest way to interact with field values in migrations anyway (regardless of whether you want to use this package or not).
+Changes made directly to `fieldname.raw_data` are reflected when the object is saved, so it's honestly the easiest way to interact with field values in data migrations anyway (regardless of whether you use this package or not).

-This is barely worth mentioning, but lack of access to block definitions also means you won't be able to 'render' `StreamField` values in a data migration.
-However, that would be a very strange thing to need in data migration anyway.
+This is barely worth mentioning, but lack of access to block definitions in migrations also means you won't be able to 'render' `StreamField` values.
+But, that would be a strange thing to do in a data migration anyway.

-#### 2. Some of the special 'migration operations' for StreamFields might not work as expectedafter switching
+#### 2. Some of the special 'migration operations' for StreamFields might not work as expected after switching

 Some of the built-in migration operations mentioned in [the Wagtail documentation](https://docs.wagtail.org/en/stable/advanced_topics/streamfield_migrations.html#why-are-data-migrations-necessary), or in packages like [wagtail-streamfield-migration-toolkit](https://github.com/wagtail/wagtail-streamfield-migration-toolkit) might not work as expected.